THE DISHARMONIOUS SOCIETY:

 Comfort, and Self-Esteem

-Not long ago, the rare individuals who lived into old age were valued as vital sources of experience and wisdom, and they were treated with respect and deference; but in our fast-changing society, the elderly have become marginalized, much of their knowledge and experience has become obsolete, and their lives often end not in the bosom of loving families but in the sterile solitude of a nursing home or hospital room.
+Not long ago, the rare individuals who lived into a ripe old age were valued as vital sources of experience and wisdom, and they were treated with respect and deference.
+But in our fast-changing society, the elderly have become marginalized, much of their knowledge and experience has become obsolete, and their lives often end not in the bosom of loving families but in the sterile solitude of a nursing home or hospital room.

 The Disharmonious Family:

 For nearly all of human history, the family has been a bedrock of human society, but in modern times this bedrock has been crumbling.
 Traditional family roles have fallen by the wayside, the sharing of work, wealth, and property among family members has become increasingly obsolete, and a growing number of people live without homes, without families, and without a meaningful connection to society.
 In recent decades, the nation-state has assumed responsibility for the welfare, protection, and support of the elderly, impoverished, and disabled members of society.
 Has the human family finally become obsolete?